grenzr/cf-docs/source/docs/running/architecture/services/writing-service-v2.html.md

     {
       "services": [{
         "id": "service-guid-here",
-        "name": "A nice user-friendly name",
+        "name": "MySQL",
+        "description": "A mysql-compatible relational database",
-        "description": "Something users see next to the name", "plans": [{
+        "plans": [{
+          "id": "plan1-guid-here",
+          "name": "small",
+          "description": "A small shared database with 100mb storage quota and 10 connections" },{
-          "id": "plan-guid-here",
+          "id": "plan2-guid-here",
-          "name": "User friendly plan name",
-          "description": "Something users see next to the name" }]
+          "name": "large",
+          "description": "A large dedicated database with 10GB storage quota, 512MB of RAM, and 100 connections" }]
       }]
     }

 ## <a id="provision"></a>Provisioning ##

-When the broker receives a provision request from CC, it should take whatever action is necessary to create a new service resource for the developer.
+When the broker receives a provision request from CC, it should synchronously take whatever action is necessary to create a new service resource for the developer.
 What a provision means for different services can vary dramatically, but there are a few common actions that work for many services.
 Examples of what provision could mean, when applied to a MySQL service:

 * The developer gets an empty dedicated `mysqld` process running on its own VM.
-* The developer gets an empty dedicated `mysqld` process running in lightweight container
+* The developer gets an empty dedicated `mysqld` process running in lightweight container on a shared VM
+* The developer gets an empty dedicated `mysqld` process running on a shared VM
 * The developer gets an empty dedicated database, on an existing shared running `mysqld`
 * The developer gets a database with business schema already there
 * The developer gets a copy of a full database (such as provisioning a QA database which is a copy of production)